abdullah-binmadhi/Car-Sales-Dashboard/README.md

 - `car-sales-dashboard/` - Main dashboard application
 - `Cars Datasets 2025.csv` - Vehicle data source
+- `docs/` - Built application files for GitHub Pages deployment

 ## 🌍 Deployment

-The dashboard is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
+The dashboard is automatically built and deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
+The built files are copied to the `docs` folder which is served by GitHub Pages.